thms/alive/README.md

 Fusions: dna needed for one fusion for each level of rarity

 ## DOING
-Refactor turn logic to be more accurate of when modifiers expire - TBD
+Refactor current game mechanics for consistency across match, team match, minmax and simulation Check all resistance implementations

 ## TODO
-Refactor current game mechanics for consistency across match, team match, minmax and simulation
 Strategies: factor expected damage into the rewards for TQ and NN
 MinMax: use expected damage to set value of non-leaf nodes, when hitting depth limits MinMax and other strategies: if there is no good move, use highest damage or some other secondary strategy